taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 }, initialState);
 ~~~~~~~~

-As you can see, it is far more concise than defining reducers in plain JavaScript.
+As you can see, it is far more concise than defining reducers in plain JavaScript with the switch case statement.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~